 - Chest pain (lung cyst)

 - Severe allergic reaction (anaphylaxis) when cysts break open

 The health care provider will perform a physical exam and ask about the symptoms.

 If the provider suspects CE or AE, tests that may be done to find the cysts include:

-- X-ray, CT scan, or ultrasound to view the cysts
+- X-ray, echocardiogram, CT scan, PET scan, or ultrasound to view the cysts

 - Blood tests, such as enzyme-linked immunoassay (ELISA), liver function tests